 Extraordinary Bodies.
 Circus for Every Body.

-Extraordinary Bodies is a company of artistic activators and activists.
-It is a collaboration between colleagues from Cirque Bijou and Diverse City, and an exciting array of creative minds, artists, theatre practitioners, musicians, writers and crew.
+Extraordinary Bodies is a company of artistic activists.
+This collaboration between colleagues from Cirque Bijou and Diverse City brings together an exciting array of creative minds, artists, theatre practitioners, musicians, writers and crew.
 Click on the people below to find out more.

 Billy Alwen is co-founder and Artistic Director of Cirque Bijou, an experienced creator of outdoor spectacle, circus and street theatre since 1999.
 He started his circus life as an aerialist, performing all over the world, in tents in fields, parks and city centres, forming Cirque Bijou in 1999 with Julian Bracey.
 Since then Cirque Bijou have made thousands of shows across the globe for audiences of 50 to 50,000.
 In 2012 they collaborated with the Desperate Men and Diverse City to make Battle for the Winds and Breathe which launched the London 2012 Olympic Sailing events in Weymouth.
 It was a true epic, with 52 shows in 7 UK counties – with thousands of artists and hundreds of thousands of audience members.
 Significantly it bought Cirque Bijou into partnership with Diverse City.
 A year later the first Extraordinary Bodies show, Weighting, was made in only 10 days, with an exceptional company of disabled and non-disabled artists.
 Since that first commission in 2013 Extraordinary Bodies has grown and developed into a national and international circus project, working with the National Theatre, Bristol Old Vic, and Circus Oz in Melbourne.